7 Introduction to R and the Tidyverse

 # ℹ 3 more rows

-Wide datasets are not always the wrong choice, for example for adjacency matrices to represent graphs, covariance matrices or other pairwise statistics.
-When data gets big, then wide formats can be significantly more efficient (e.g. for spatial data).
+Wide datasets are not always the wrong choice.
+They are well suitable for example for adjacency matrices to represent graphs, covariance matrices or other pairwise statistics.
+When the data gets big, then wide formats can be significantly more efficient (e.g. for spatial data).

 carsales_wide <- carsales_long %>% tidyr::pivot_wider(